Dalelchak-Bhagaura massacre: Atrocities against women

 Writers Ashok Kumar and SK Ghosh have mentioned that the incident of Dalelchak-Baguaura massacre is often seen as the retaliation of the massacre at Chhechani, another village in Bihar.
 In the Chhechani village, prior to the event of Dalelchak Baguaura, an armed group of Rajput landlords had killed 7 Yadav men and raped their women with impunity.
-As a response to this killing and humiliation, nearly 700 armed men belonging to Yadav, Kurmi, Koeri and other backward caste descended upon the village of Dalelchak-Baghaura, a Rajput hamlet.
+As a response to this killing and humiliation, nearly 700 armed men belonging to Yadav descended upon the village of Dalelchak-Baghaura, a Rajput hamlet.
 The two writers have detailed as to how men, women and children were all pulled out from their beds and their hands and feet were tied to ropes.
 This was followed by the gang rapes of women in front of their family members, their male relatives.
 The writers say that women of all ages including those above 60 years were raped by the attackers.
 But the other sources only describe brutal killings of men, women and children with no mention of rape.